 Many see it as a way to honor cultural values.
 In Latin and Indian cultures, parents usually pierce their daughter’s ears before her second birthday.

-Some cultures have relatives do the piercings.
-Some prefer having a pediatrician do it soon after birth or before leaving the hospital (1).
+Some cultures have relatives do the piercings, while others prefer having a pediatrician do them soon after birth or before leaving the hospital (1).
 Even if parents hold off and let the child decide when she is older, it’s such a deep-rooted tradition in some cultures that girls will likely grow up and want their ears pierced anyway.

 What do the Experts Say?